Last Updated on

 7. Kawaii Harajuku Sweets

-You’ll find kawaii colorful creativity extends to its sweet street snacks, where can enjoy snacks which are jaw-dropping, yummy, innovative.
+You’ll find kawaii colorful creativity extends to its sweet street snacks, where can enjoy snacks that are jaw-dropping, yummy, and innovative.
 Snap away and dazzle your friends with these crazy drools.
-Check out : Totti Candy Factory Shop for rainbow-flavored cotton candy and rainbow colored everything, Cafe & Pancake gram for jiggly, fluffy pancakes, Zakuzaku for long crispy creme puffs, ubiquitous crepe shops filled with anything from icecream and syrup to tuna and bacon.
+Check out : Totti Candy Factory Shop for rainbow-flavored cotton candy and rainbow-colored everything, Cafe & Pancake gram for jiggly, fluffy pancakes, Zakuzaku for long crispy creme puffs, and ubiquitous crepe shops filled with anything from ice cream and syrup to tuna and bacon.
 Note: These hyped foods can be a little pricy averaging around 800 yen.

 8. Tokyu Plaza